-The biggest maritime disasters in history.
-The most famous maritime disasters in the world
+The largest maritime disasters in history.
+The world's most famous maritime disasters

-Like a fire, water ingress, deterioration in visibility or the situation in general.
-Well-coordinated crews, guided by experienced captains, deal with problems quickly.
-Otherwise, sea disasters occur, which take with them human lives and leave their black mark on history.
+Such as a fire, water ingress, deterioration of visibility or the situation in general.
+Well-coordinated crews, guided by experienced captains, cope with problems quickly.
+Otherwise, sea disasters occur that take with them human lives and leave their black mark on history.

-There are many such disasters and tragedies.
+There are quite a lot of similar disasters and tragedies.
 However, some of them deserve special attention.

-The largest maritime disasters happened precisely in the 20th century, mainly during the war years.
-The biggest tragedy of all is the loss of the motor ship "Armenia".
-The ship was used to transport the wounded from the Crimea during the offensive German soldiers.
-After thousands of wounded in Sevastopol were loaded on board the ship, the ship arrived in Yalta.
+The largest maritime disasters occurred in the 20th century, mainly during the war years.
+The most large-scale tragedy of all is the loss of the motor ship "Armenia".
+The ship was used to transport wounded from the Crimea during the offensive German soldiers.
+After thousands of wounded were loaded on board the ship in Sevastopol, the ship arrived in Yalta.
 It was believed that this city was doomed, so the NKVD officers placed several heavy boxes on the ship.
 There were rumors that they contained gold.
-This attracted many adventurers afterwards.
+This attracted many adventurers subsequently.

 On November 7, 1941, the Heinkel He-111 torpedo bomber attacked the ship, after which the ship quickly sank.
 It is still unknown how many people it carried.
 Only a rough estimate of the number of victims is given (7-10 thousand people).

 It should also be noted that the ship has not yet been found.
-Since it sailed off the coast of Yalta at the moment when the Germans had already entered the city, the captain of the ship did not inform anyone about his further route.
-Therefore, it is not known exactly which way "Armenia" moved.
+Since it sailed from the shores of Yalta at a time when the Germans had already entered the city, the captain of the ship did not inform anyone about his further route.
+Therefore, it is unknown exactly which route “Armenia” moved.

 Tragedy on the Baltic Sea

-In the Baltic Sea, wrecks are often encountered by scuba divers and divers.
-But the wreck of the Cap Arkona liner and the cargo ship Tilbek is a tragedy that claimed almost 8,000 lives.
+In the Baltic Sea, scuba divers and divers come across sunken ships quite often.
+But the sinking of the Cap Arcona liner and the Tilbek cargo ship was a tragedy that claimed almost 8,000 lives.
 It is considered one of the largest maritime disasters.

 Both ships were attacked.
 They were transporting prisoners from concentration camps.
 Also on board were SS soldiers and a German crew.
-The last one, by the way, managed to escape.
-Everyone else, mostly those who were wearing striped overalls, were shot by German ships.
+The latter, by the way, managed to escape.
+All the rest, mainly those who were dressed in striped uniforms, were shot by German ships.

-So British aviation allowed a large-scale catastrophe, which did not bring decisively any benefit in the war.
-In their defense, the British Air Force said that the bombing had happened by accident, by mistake.
+Thus, British aviation allowed a large-scale disaster that brought absolutely no benefit to the war.
+In their defense, the British Air Force stated that the bombing occurred by accident, by mistake.

 The legendary Titanic

-Everyone who studies the sunken ships or heard something about them will invariably connect the story with the Titanic.
+Anyone who studies sunken ships or has heard something about them will invariably associate the story with the Titanic.
 However, there is nothing mysterious or unique about it.
-The captain of the ship was informed of the threat of icebergs, but chose to ignore the information.
+The ship's captain was informed of the threat of icebergs, but decided to ignore the information.
 Soon he received a message that there was a huge block of ice ahead.
-There was no time to change course.
-Therefore, the captain decided to put his right side under attack.
+There was no time left to change course.
+Therefore, the captain decided to expose his right side to the attack.

-The ship was nicknamed "unsinkable" while still in port.
-Needless to say, he matched it a bit.
-Despite the heavy damage received, the ship is still long time kept on the water.
+While still in port, the ship received the nickname “unsinkable.”
+I must say that he corresponded to him a little.
+Despite the extensive damage received, the ship is still for a long time stayed on the water.
 During this period, the nearest ship "Carpathia" managed to come to the rescue.
 That is why more than 700 passengers were saved.
 There were about 1000 dead.

-Thus, if we consider the most "promoted" maritime disasters 20th century, then the death of the Titanic will be in the first place.
-This is due not at all to the number of human victims and touching stories about salvation, but to the fact that the nobility traveled on the ship.
+Thus, if we consider the most “promoted” maritime disasters 20th century, then the sinking of the Titanic will come first.
+This is not due to the number of casualties and touching stories of rescue, but to the fact that the nobility traveled on the ship.

 Liner "Lusitania"

-In 1915, maritime disasters added to their list with the crash of a British passenger liner.
+In 1915, maritime disasters were added to the list with the sinking of a British passenger liner.
 On May 7, the Lusitania was attacked by a German submarine.
 The torpedo hit the starboard side, causing a series of explosions.
 As a result, the ship sank in a matter of moments.

-The accident occurred near Kinsale (Ireland), 13 kilometers from it.
+The disaster occurred near Kinsale (Ireland), 13 kilometers away.
 Probably, such proximity to the mainland allowed a sufficient number of people to escape.

-The total crash of the liner occurred in 18 minutes.
+The complete collapse of the airliner occurred in 18 minutes.
 There were about 2,000 people on board, more than 700 of whom managed to escape.
-1198 passengers and crew members went down with the wreckage of the former large liner.
+1,198 passengers and crew members sank along with the wreckage of the former large liner.

-By the way, it is with this tragedy that the Anglo-German confrontation begins in the water.
-Both countries try to cause damage, sometimes even "accidentally", to each other regarding the navy.
+By the way, it was with this tragedy that the Anglo-German confrontation on the waters began.
+Both countries are trying to cause damage, sometimes even “accidentally,” to each other’s maritime fleet.

-The most recent catastrophe in Russian memories is the sinking of the Kursk.
-This tragedy brought misfortune and grief to many families who did not expect to part with their loved ones forever.
-After all, the nuclear-powered ship did just a training swim.
+The most recent disaster in the memories of Russians is the death of the Kursk.
+This tragedy brought misfortune and grief to many families who did not expect to be separated from their loved ones forever.
+After all, the nuclear-powered icebreaker was only making a training swim.

 Sunken submarines have always aroused interest.
-On August 12, 2000, the Kursk was added to their list.
-On the this moment There are 2 reasons why this happened.
-In the first case, it is believed that a projectile exploded in the torpedo room.
+On August 12, 2000, Kursk was added to their list.
+On this moment There are 2 reasons for what happened.
+In the first case, it is believed that a shell exploded in the torpedo compartment.
 However, no one can say why this happened.
-In the second case - an attack from the side, more specifically, by the Memphis submarine.
+In the second case, an attack from the side, more specifically, by the Memphis submarine.
 As for hiding real reason the death of the Kursk, the government decided to avoid international conflict.
-One way or another, at the moment there is no exact information as to why the nuclear-powered ship sank.
+One way or another, at the moment there is no exact information as to why the nuclear-powered icebreaker sank.

-The victims of the tragedy were 118 people.
+The tragedy killed 118 people.
 Help the dying people at the bottom Barents Sea turned out to be impossible.
 Therefore, no one managed to survive.

 The most paradoxical death

-The largest maritime disasters are distinguished not only by large-scale human casualties, but also by their uniqueness.
-Many of them occur under conditions that at first glance seem completely impossible.
-A paradoxical catastrophe is the death of the Dona Paz ferry and oil tanker, which occurred at the end of 1987.
+The largest maritime disasters are distinguished not only by the large-scale loss of life, but also by their uniqueness.
+Many of them happen under conditions that at first glance seem completely impossible.
+A paradoxical disaster is the sinking of the Dona Paz ferry and an oil tanker that occurred at the end of 1987.

 The fact is that the captain of the ferry was sitting in his cabin and watching TV, while the ship was controlled by an inexperienced sailor.
 An oil tanker was sailing towards him, with which a collision occurred a few minutes later.
-As a result, almost all passengers were burned alive, as a global fire began.
-It was impossible to get out of the resulting fiery trap.
+As a result, almost all the passengers were burned alive as a global fire began.
+It was impossible to escape from the resulting fire trap.
 More than 80 tons of oil spilled into the sea, after which it immediately ignited.
-Who would have thought that on the water you can die from fire?
+Who would have thought that on water you could die from fire?

-Both ships went completely underwater in less than half an hour.
-There were no survivors, the element took 4375 people.
+Both ships were completely submerged in less than half an hour.
+There were no survivors; the disaster took 4,375 people.

 Conclusion

-All maritime disasters are tragedies that plunge people into grief and cut off the fate of people.
-Physical damage to the fleet is inflicted, especially if a warship is lost.
-But moral damage is also observed, because no one wants to lose colleagues and brothers in their specialty.
+All marine disasters are tragedies that plunge people into grief and cut short the destinies of people.
+Physical damage is caused to the fleet, especially if a warship is lost.
+But there is also moral damage, because no one wants to lose colleagues and brothers in their specialty.

-But any is also a kind of experiment, only unplanned.
+But any one is also a kind of experiment, only unplanned.
 After the incident, the fleet needs to analyze the situation from all sides, identify the circumstances and causes.
-Next, measures should be developed to help eliminate the possibility of a recurrence of a particular catastrophe.
+Next, measures must be developed to help eliminate the possibility of a recurrence of a specific disaster.

-Everyone knows the story of the ill-fated Titanic.
-But at the same time, few people even suspect that the case of the Titanic is only the third shipwreck in terms of the number of victims.
-History has also known much larger oceanic tragedies.
-This review will focus on the most terrible shipwrecks that have become a real shock to the world.
+Perhaps everyone knows the story of the ill-fated Titanic.
+But at the same time, few people even suspect that the Titanic case is only the third shipwreck in terms of the number of victims.
+History has known much larger ocean tragedies.
+In this review we will talk about the most terrible shipwrecks that came as a real shock to the world.

-In January 1945, this German ship, which evacuated civilian and Nazi troops who were surrounded by the Red Army in East Prussia, went to the bottom after being hit by three torpedoes in the Baltic Sea.
+In January 1945, this German ship, which evacuated civilians and Nazi military personnel who were surrounded by the Red Army in East Prussia, went to the bottom after being hit by three torpedoes in the Baltic Sea.

-After being hit by torpedoes to starboard, the ship sank in less than 45 minutes.
-An estimated 9,400 people lost their lives, making this the largest shipwreck in terms of loss of life in history.
+After being hit on the starboard side by torpedoes, the ship sank in less than 45 minutes.
+An estimated 9,400 people died, making it the deadliest shipwreck in history.

 The Philippine passenger ferry Dona Paz sank after colliding with the tanker Vector on December 20, 1987, killing 4,375 people.
-After a collision with a tanker carrying 1,399,088 liters of gasoline, a huge fire broke out that caused the survivors aboard the Don Paz to jump into the shark-infested waters overboard.
+The collision with the tanker, which was carrying 1,399,088 liters of gasoline, sparked a huge fire that led to survivors aboard the Dona Paz jumping into the shark-infested waters overboard.

-This British ocean liner traveled between Liverpool, England and New York, USA.
-During World War I, the ship was hit by a German torpedo on 7 May 1915 and then sank within just 18 minutes of being hit.
+This British ocean liner sailed between Liverpool, England and New York, USA.
+During World War I, the ship was hit by a German torpedo on May 7, 1915, and then sank within just 18 minutes of being hit.

-The disaster killed 1,198 people out of 1,959 on board.
-The attack on the passenger liner turned many countries against Germany, and also contributed to the entry of the United States into the First world war.
+The disaster killed 1,198 of the 1,959 people on board.
+The attack on the passenger liner turned many countries against Germany, and also contributed to the US entry into the First World War. world war.

 4. The biggest losses in the British fleet

 This British ocean liner was requisitioned by the government during World War II.
-She was sunk on 17 June 1940 with over 4,000 deaths.
-It is considered the worst disaster among British ships.
-Died during the sinking of the Lancastria more people than in the shipwreck of the Titanic and the Lusitania combined.
+She was sunk on June 17, 1940, resulting in the death of more than 4,000 people.
+It is considered the worst disaster of any British ship.
+Died in the sinking of the Lancastria more people than during the shipwreck of the Titanic and Lusitania combined.

 This Canadian ocean liner sank in the St. Lawrence River after colliding with a Norwegian coal carrier on May 29, 1914.
 The accident killed 1,012 people (840 passengers and 172 crew members).
-After the collision, the ship listed on board so quickly that it became impossible to lower the lifeboats.
+After the collision, the ship listed so quickly that it was impossible to lower the lifeboats.

-“A German transport ship was carrying 6,100 documented passengers on board (and perhaps over a hundred undocumented) when it was torpedoed on April 16, 1945 by a Soviet submarine in the Baltic Sea during World War II.
+“The German transport ship was carrying 6,100 documented passengers on board (and possibly more than a hundred undocumented) when it was torpedoed on April 16, 1945, by a Soviet submarine in the Baltic Sea during World War II.

 Just seven minutes after the torpedo hit, the ship sank, killing almost all passengers and crew.
 This shipwreck is considered the second in the history of navigation in terms of the number of victims.

-7. The highest number of victims in the US Navy
+7. The highest number of casualties in the US Navy

-July 30, 1945, shortly after the delivery of critical parts for the first atomic bomb, which was used in combat, to the US air base on the island of Tinian, the ship was torpedoed by the Japanese submarine I-58 and sank to the bottom in just 12 minutes.
+On July 30, 1945, shortly after the delivery of critical parts for the first atomic bomb, which was used in battle, to the US air base on the island of Tinian, the ship was torpedoed by the Japanese submarine I-58 and sank in just 12 minutes.

-Of the 1196 crew members on board, only 317 survived (about 300 immediately drowned with the ship, and the rest did not wait for help, which arrived only after 4 days).
+Of the 1,196 crew members on board, only 317 survived (about 300 immediately drowned with the ship, and the rest did not wait for help, which arrived only 4 days later).

 8. The death of "Le Yola"

-A Senegalese ferry capsized off the Gambian coast on 26 September 2002, killing at least 1,863 people.
-The sinking of the Le Yola ferry is considered the second largest non-military maritime disaster after the Doña Paz.
-The ferry was heavily overloaded, so after falling into a storm, it capsized in just 5 minutes.
+A Senegalese ferry capsized off the coast of Gambia on September 26, 2002, killing at least 1,863 people.
+The sinking of the ferry Le Yola is considered the second deadliest non-military maritime disaster after Dona Paz.
+The ferry was heavily overloaded, so after hitting a storm it capsized in just 5 minutes.

 9. Destroyed the city

-This French cargo ship loaded with ammunition exploded in the harbor of Halifax (Canada) on December 6, 1917, killing 2,000 residents of the city and its environs.
+This French cargo ship carrying a load of ammunition exploded in Halifax harbor, Canada, on December 6, 1917, killing 2,000 residents of the city and its surrounding area.
 The explosion was caused by a collision with the Norwegian ship Imo.

 This is perhaps the most famous maritime tragedy of all time.
-The Titanic was a passenger liner that sank in the northern part of Atlantic Ocean April 15, 1912 after hitting an iceberg on her maiden voyage from Southampton, UK to New York, USA.
-The Titanic disaster resulted in 1,514 deaths.
+The Titanic was a passenger liner that sank in the northern part of Atlantic Ocean On April 15, 1912, after striking an iceberg on her maiden voyage from Southampton, UK to New York, USA.
+The Titanic disaster led to the death of 1,514 people.

 And in continuation of the topic, we have collected.

-The sinking of the Titanic after a collision with an iceberg in 1912 became a symbol for decades to come of all the major maritime disasters that occurred in Peaceful time.
-By the end of the 20th century, people again began to have the illusion that tragedies of this kind had gone down in history.
-The retribution for such delusions always turns out to be cruel.
+The death of the Titanic after a collision with an iceberg in 1912 became a symbol for decades to come of all major maritime disasters that occurred in Peaceful time.
+By the end of the 20th century, people again began to have the illusion that tragedies of this kind had become history.
+The retribution for such delusions is always cruel.

-On August 31, 1986, a disaster occurred in the Tsemess Bay near Novorossiysk, which later became known as " Soviet Titanic".
-But, unlike the story of 1912, in this case there was no iceberg - the crash was exclusively the work of human hands.
+On August 31, 1986, a disaster occurred in Tsemes Bay near Novorossiysk, which later became known as “ Soviet Titanic" But, unlike the story of 1912, in this case there was no iceberg - the collapse was entirely the work of human hands.

 Trophy "Berlin"

 With the outbreak of World War II, the Berlin was converted into a hospital ship and was used as such until 1945.
-In January 1945, she hit a mine near the port of Swinemünde and sank at a shallow depth.
-In 1947, the ship was raised by Soviet divers and sent for partial repairs to the docks of the Kronstadt port.
-The ship that became a trophy received a new name - "Admiral Nakhimov", after which it went to its homeland, to Germany.
+In January 1945, it hit a mine near the port of Swinemünde and sank at shallow depths.
+In 1947, the ship was recovered by Soviet divers and sent to the docks of the Kronstadt port for partial repairs.
+The steamship that became a trophy received a new name - “Admiral Nakhimov”, after which it went to its homeland, Germany.
 In the GDR, the ship underwent a major overhaul and in 1957 became part of the Black Sea Shipping Company.

-"Admiral Nakhimov" became in the USSR a symbol of a prestigious cruise vacation, hitherto unfamiliar Soviet citizens.
+“Admiral Nakhimov” became a symbol of a prestigious cruise vacation in the USSR, hitherto unknown Soviet citizens.
 However, sometimes it was used for other purposes.
-Yes, during Caribbean Crisis Soviet military personnel were transferred to Cuba on board, and in 1979 - Cuban military personnel to carry out secret mission in Africa.
+Yes, during Cuban missile crisis on board they transferred Soviet military personnel to Cuba, and in 1979 - Cuban military personnel to carry out secret mission in Africa.

-In the history of "Admiral Nakhimov" there were flights with pilgrims to Saudi Arabia, and swimming with the participants of the World Festival of Youth and Students.
-The ship had an exceptional reputation - for almost three decades of its operation in the USSR, not a single serious incident was recorded with its participation.
+In the history of "Admiral Nakhimov" there were also flights with pilgrims to Saudi Arabia, and swimming with participants of the World Festival of Youth and Students.
+The steamship had an exceptional reputation - for almost three decades of its operation in the USSR, not a single serious incident was recorded with its participation.

-Time, however, made itself felt - in the 1980s, the Admiral Nakhimov changed long-distance flights to cruises on the Black Sea.
+Time, however, made itself felt - in the 1980s, Admiral Nakhimov replaced long-distance flights with cruises on the Black Sea.
 These cruises were wildly successful among the unspoiled residents of the USSR.

 Flight Odessa - Batumi - Odessa

-August 29, 1986 "Admiral Nakhimov" went on a regular flight on the route Odessa - Batumi - Odessa with calls to Yalta, Novorossiysk and Sochi.
-The cruise was supposed to end on September 5th.
-After leaving Odessa, the ship safely reached Yalta, and then at 14:00 on August 31 arrived in Novorossiysk.
-At 22:00, the liner was to leave the port and head for Sochi.
-There were 1243 people on board: 346 crew members and 897 passengers.
+On August 29, 1986, “Admiral Nakhimov” went on its next voyage along the route Odessa - Batumi - Odessa with calls to Yalta, Novorossiysk and Sochi.
+The cruise was supposed to end on September 5.
+Having left Odessa, the ship safely reached Yalta, and then at 14:00 on August 31st arrived in Novorossiysk.
+At 22:00 the liner was supposed to leave the port and head for Sochi.
+There were 1,243 people on board: 346 crew members and 897 passengers.

-Since 1984, he has been the captain of the Admiral Nakhimov Vadim Markov, an experienced sailor who had a job on the lines of foreign navigation.
-Captain Markov knew his ship very well, and the exit from the port did not promise any dangers.
+Captain of the Admiral Nakhimov since 1984 Vadim Markov, an experienced sailor who had work on foreign shipping lines behind him.
+Captain Markov knew his ship very well, and leaving the port did not promise any dangers.

-Peace reigned on board.
-Some of the passengers went to sleep, some were going to a movie show, the youth were at a disco in the music room, some people were in bars.
+There was calm on board.
+Some of the passengers went to bed, some were going to a movie show, young people were at a disco in the music salon, some people were in bars.

-But Chudnovsky, who was on the Admiral Nakhimov, who was observing the situation visually, already at about 23:05 discovered that the ships were heading for a dangerous approach.
-The officer on duty contacted Tkachenko again, clarifying: “Pyotr Vasyov” definitely misses the steamer?
-Captain Tkachenko confirmed: yes, everything is in order.
+But Chudnovsky, who was on the Admiral Nakhimov and observed the situation visually, discovered at approximately 23:05 that the ships were moving dangerously close.
+The watchman again contacted Tkachenko, clarifying: “Pyotr Vasev” is definitely letting the steamer through?
+Captain Tkachenko confirmed: yes, everything is fine.

 “Work back immediately!”

-Captain Tkachenko looked only at the device with inexplicable obstinacy for several more minutes.
-And only then, finally looking where Zubyuk was pointing, he realized with horror - "Pyotr Vasyov" on high speed flies straight at the Admiral Nakhimov.
+Captain Tkachenko looked only at the device for several more minutes with inexplicable stubbornness.
+And only then, finally looking where Zubyuk was pointing, I realized with horror - “Peter Vasev” on high speed flies straight towards the Admiral Nakhimov.

-"Nakhimov" went to the bottom in 8 minutes
+"Nakhimov" sank to the bottom in 8 minutes

-The first to approach the crash site was a small pilot boat LK-90, heading for the "Pyotr Vasyov" to escort it to the pier.
-"Admiral Nakhimov" sank in front of the crew members of the boat.
+The first to approach the scene of the disaster was a small pilot boat LK-90, heading to the “Peter Vasev” to escort it to the pier.
+"Admiral Nakhimov" sank in front of the boat's crew members.

-At 23:35 LK-90 proceeded to rescue people.
-118 people were lifted on board a small boat, which is much more than the allowable load.
-Then the rescued began to be transferred to other approaching ships.
-At this time, the captain of the port of Novorossiysk Popov ordered all watercraft to go to the disaster area to save people.
-Tugs, small and raid boats, boats of border troops, "comets" on hydrofoils - a total of 64 vessels took part in the rescue operation.
+At 23:35 LK-90 began rescuing people.
+118 people were lifted aboard the small vessel, which is significantly more than the permissible load.
+Then the rescued people began to be transferred to other ships that approached.
+At this time, the captain of the port of Novorossiysk, Popov, gave the order to all watercraft to proceed to the disaster area to save people.
+Tugs, small and raid boats, border troops boats, hydrofoil comets - a total of 64 vessels took part in the rescue operation.

 Had to work in difficult conditions— strong wind, waves up to two meters.
 But the sailors did everything possible and impossible.
-The cadets of the Novorossiysk Higher Naval Engineering School, alerted, went out to sea on skiffs, risking their own death.
+The cadets of the Novorossiysk Higher Naval Engineering School, alerted, went to sea in skiffs, risking their own deaths.

 Who is guilty?

-A large government commission arrived from Moscow, headed by the First Deputy Chairman of the Council of Ministers of the USSR Heydar Aliyev, and with it a large investigation team.
+A large government commission headed by the first deputy chairman of the Council of Ministers of the USSR arrived from Moscow Heydar Aliyev, and with it a large investigative team.

-As a result, both captains went to court - Viktor Tkachenko and Vadim Markov received 15 years in prison.
-Markov, who miraculously survived the crash, was blamed for his absence from the bridge.
-At the time of the disaster, the captain was in the cabin of the head of the KGB department for the Odessa region, Major General Krikunova where he was invited to dinner.
-Unlike Markov, General Krikunov died with his family.
+In the end, both captains went to trial - Viktor Tkachenko and Vadim Markov received 15 years in prison.
+Markov, who miraculously survived the disaster, was blamed for his absence on the bridge.
+At the time of the disaster, the captain was in the cabin of the head of the KGB department for the Odessa region, Major General Krikunova, where he was invited to dinner.
+Unlike Markov, General Krikunov died along with his family.

-For thirty years in the crash of "Admiral Nakhimov" whoever and what they were accused of - and anomalous zone, and the Soviet system, and the dilapidation of the ship, and saboteurs ...
-The story about the usual "human factor" cut many ears.
-"Admiral Nakhimov" took two more human lives after the crash - two divers died, raising the bodies of the victims to the surface.
-After that, work on the ship was stopped, and the bodies of 64 people remained inside the Admiral Nakhimov hull.
+For thirty years in the disaster of "Admiral Nakhimov" who and what was blamed - and anomalous zone, and the Soviet system, and the dilapidation of the ship, and saboteurs...
+The story about the ordinary “human factor” grated on the ears of many.
+"Admiral Nakhimov" took two more human lives after the crash - two divers died while lifting the bodies of the victims to the surface.
+After this, work on the ship was stopped, and the bodies of 64 people remained inside the hull of the Admiral Nakhimov.

 In 1992, after the collapse of the USSR, the presidents of Russia and Ukraine pardoned the convicted captains.

-Vadim Markov, after his release, returned to Odessa, worked in the Black Sea Shipping Company as a captain-mentor.
-Due to persecution by the relatives of the deceased, his family had to change their place of residence several times.
+After his release, Vadim Markov returned to Odessa and worked at the Black Sea Shipping Company as a captain-mentor.
+Due to persecution from relatives of the victims, his family had to change their place of residence several times.
 In 2007, the captain of the Admiral Nakhimov died of cancer.

-The captain of the "Pyotr Vasyov" Viktor Tkachenko, having taken his wife's surname - Tallor, moved to permanent place residence in Israel, hoping that there the story of the death of "Admiral Nakhimov" would cease to interfere with his life.
-In 2003, the yacht, driven by Victor Tallor, was wrecked off the coast of Newfoundland.
-The wreckage of the yacht and the remains of people found on the coast of Canada.
+The captain of "Petra Vasyov" Viktor Tkachenko, taking his wife's surname - Talor, moved to permanent place residence in Israel, hoping that there the story of the death of “Admiral Nakhimov” will cease to interfere with his life.
+In 2003, a yacht captained by Victor Tallor crashed off the coast of Newfoundland.
+The wreckage of a yacht and the remains of people were found on the coast of Canada.

-The area of the Tsemesskaya Bay, where the Admiral Nakhimov lies at a depth of 47 meters, is officially the burial place of the victims of the disaster.
-Anchoring, dives of divers and underwater vehicles, as well as any actions that disturb the peace of the burial place, are prohibited in the specified area.
+The area of Tsemes Bay, where the Admiral Nakhimov lies at a depth of 47 meters, is officially the burial place of the victims of the disaster.
+Anchoring, diving by divers and submersibles, as well as any actions that disturb the peace of the burial site are prohibited in the specified area.

-For hundreds of years of sailing on various ships, sailboats and barges across the expanses of the seas and oceans, there have been many kinds of accidents and shipwrecks.
-Films have even been made about some of them, the most popular of which, of course, is the Titanic.
-But which shipwrecks were the largest in terms of the size of the ship and the number of victims?
-In this ranking, we answer this question by presenting the biggest maritime disasters.
+Over hundreds of years of sailing on various ships, sailboats and barges across the vast seas and oceans, many different accidents and shipwrecks have occurred.
+Films have even been made about some of them, the most popular of which, of course, is Titanic.
+But which shipwrecks were the largest in terms of ship size and number of victims?
+In this ranking, we answer this question by presenting the largest maritime disasters.

 11

-The rating opens with a British passenger liner that was torpedoed by the German submarine U-20 on May 7, 1915, in a zone designated by the Kaiser government as a zone of submarine warfare.
-The ship, sailing with a painted over name and not raising any flag above it, sank in 18 minutes, 13 kilometers from the coast of Ireland.
-1198 people died out of 1959 who were on board.
-The destruction of this ship set public opinion many countries against Germany and contributed to the entry of the United States into the First World War two years later.
+The rating opens with a British passenger liner that was torpedoed by the German submarine U-20 on May 7, 1915, in an area designated by the Kaiser's government as a submarine warfare zone.
+The ship, sailing with a blacked-out name and not raising any flag above itself, sank in 18 minutes, 13 kilometers from the coast of Ireland.
+1,198 of the 1,959 people on board were killed.
+The destruction of this ship set up public opinion many countries against Germany and contributed to the US entry into World War I two years later.

 10

-Single-screw steamer, had a capacity of 7142 register tons, a length of 132 meters, a beam of 17 meters, a maximum speed of 11 knots.
-April 12, 1944 steamer with explosives total weight more than 1,500 tons stood up for unloading at the pier of the port of Bombay.
-There were other cargoes on board - 8,700 tons of cotton, 128 gold bars, sulfur, wood, machine oil, etc. The ship was loaded in violation of safety regulations.
-At about 2 p.m., a fire started on board, and no actions contributed to its elimination.
-At 16:06 there was an explosion, from which a tidal wave was formed of such force that the Jalampada ship, with a displacement of almost 4,000 tons, ended up on the roof of a 17-meter warehouse.
-After 34 min. there was a second explosion.
+The single-screw steamer had a capacity of 7142 register tons, a length of 132 meters, a width of 17 meters, and a maximum speed of 11 knots.
+On April 12, 1944, the ship with explosives total mass more than 1,500 tons were unloaded at the Bombay port pier.
+There were other cargoes on board - 8,700 tons of cotton, 128 gold bars, sulfur, wood, engine oil, etc. The ship was loaded in violation of safety regulations.
+At about 2 p.m., a fire started on board, and no action helped to extinguish it.
+At 16:06 an explosion occurred, which created a tidal wave of such force that the ship “Jalampada” with a displacement of almost 4000 tons ended up on the roof of a 17-meter warehouse.
+After 34 min. a second explosion occurred.

-Burning cotton scattered within a radius of 900 meters from the epicenter and set fire to everything: ships, warehouses, houses.
-Strong wind from the sea drove a wall of fire on the city.
+The burning cotton scattered within a radius of 900 meters from the epicenter and set everything on fire: ships, warehouses, houses.
+Strong wind from the sea he drove a wall of fire towards the city.
 The fires were extinguished only after 2 weeks.
 It took about 7 months to restore the port.
-Official statistics announced 1376 deaths, 2408 people were admitted to hospitals.
-The fire destroyed 55,000 tons of grain, thousands of tons of seeds, oil, oil; a huge amount of military equipment and almost one square mile of city blocks.
-6 thousand firms went bankrupt, 50 thousand people lost their jobs.
-Many small and 4 large ships, dozens were destroyed.
+Official statistics announced 1,376 deaths, and 2,408 people were admitted to hospitals.
+The fire destroyed 55,000 tons of grain, thousands of tons of seeds, oil, oil; a huge amount of military equipment and almost one square mile of urban areas.
+6 thousand companies went bankrupt, 50 thousand people lost their jobs.
+Many small and 4 large ships, dozens, were destroyed.

 9

 It was with this ship that the most famous disaster on the water occurred.
-The British White Star Line steamer was the second of three Olympic-class twin steamers and the largest passenger liner in the world at the time of construction.
+The British White Star Line was the second of three Olympic-class steamships and the largest passenger liner in the world at the time of its construction.
 Gross tonnage 46,328 register tons, displacement 66,000 tons.
-The ship is 269 meters long, 28 meters wide and 52 meters high.
+The length of the ship is 269 meters, width is 28 meters, height is 52 meters.
 The engine room had 29 boilers and 159 coal fireboxes.
-Max Speed 25 knots.
-On its maiden voyage on April 14, 1912, it collided with an iceberg and sank 2 hours and 40 minutes later.
+Maximum speed 25 knots.
+During her maiden voyage on April 14, 1912, she collided with an iceberg and sank 2 hours and 40 minutes later.
 There were 2224 people on board.
-Of these, 711 people were saved, 1513 died.
-The Titanic disaster became legendary, several feature films were shot based on its plot.
+Of these, 711 people were saved, 1,513 died.
+The Titanic disaster became legendary; several feature films were made based on its plot.

 8

 In the harbor of the Canadian city of Halifax on December 6, 1917, the French military cargo ship Mont Blanc, which was fully loaded with one explosive - TNT, pyroxylin and picric acid, collided with the Norwegian ship Imo.
-As a result of the strongest explosion, the port and a significant part of the city were completely destroyed.
-About 2,000 people died as a result of an explosion under the rubble of buildings and because of the fires that arose after the explosion.
-Approximately 9,000 people were injured, 400 people lost their sight.
-The explosion in Halifax is one of the strongest explosions arranged by mankind, this explosion is considered powerful explosion pre-nuclear era.
+As a result of a powerful explosion, the port and a significant part of the city were completely destroyed.
+About 2,000 people died as a result of the explosion under the rubble of buildings and due to the fires that broke out after the explosion.
+Approximately 9,000 people were injured and 400 lost their sight.
+The Halifax explosion is one of the worst explosions caused by mankind, this explosion is considered with a powerful explosion pre-nuclear era.

 7

-This French auxiliary cruiser served as a flagship and participated in the neutralization of the Greek fleet.
-Displacement - 25000 tons, length - 166 meters, width - 27 meters, power - 29000 Horse power, speed - 20 knots, cruising range - 4700 miles at 10 knots.
-She sank in the Mediterranean Sea off the coast of Greece on February 26, 1916 after a torpedo attack by the German submarine U-35.
-Of the 4,000 people on board, 3,130 died, 870 escaped.
+This French auxiliary cruiser served as the flagship and took part in the neutralization of the Greek fleet.
+Displacement - 25,000 tons, length - 166 meters, width - 27 meters, power - 29,000 Horse power, speed - 20 knots, cruising range - 4700 miles at 10 knots.
+It sank in the Mediterranean Sea off the coast of Greece on February 26, 1916 after a torpedo attack by the German submarine U-35.
+Of the 4,000 people on board, 3,130 died and 870 were saved.

 6

-After 1944, this German passenger ocean liner was converted into a floating hospital, participated in the evacuation of mostly wounded soldiers and refugees from East Prussia from the advancing Red Army.
-The liner left the port of Pillau on February 9, 1945 and headed for Kiel, there were more than 4,000 people on board - wounded military personnel, soldiers, refugees, medical staff and crew members.
+After 1944, this German passenger ocean liner was converted into a floating hospital and participated in the evacuation of mostly wounded military personnel and refugees from East Prussia from the advancing Red Army.
+The liner left the port of Pillau on February 9, 1945 and headed to Kiel, with more than 4,000 people on board - wounded military personnel, soldiers, refugees, medical staff and crew members.
 On the night of February 10 at 00:55, the Soviet submarine S-13 torpedoed the liner with two torpedoes.
 The ship sank 15 minutes later, killing 3,608 and saving 659 people.
-When the liner was torpedoed, the submarine commander was convinced that in front of him was not a passenger liner, but a military cruiser.
+When torpedoing the liner, the submarine commander was convinced that in front of him was not a passenger liner, but a military cruiser.

 5

-The passenger ferry Dona Paz, registered in the Philippines, sank on December 20, 1987 at about 10 p.m. near the island of Marinduque after a collision with the tanker Vector.
-Approximately 4,375 people died in the process, making this the largest maritime disaster in peacetime.
+The Philippine-registered passenger ferry Dona Paz sank on December 20, 1987 at about 10 p.m. off the island of Marinduque after a collision with the tanker Vector.
+An estimated 4,375 people were killed, making it the worst peacetime maritime disaster.

 4

-This passenger-cargo ship of the "Adzharia" type was built at the Baltic Shipyard in Leningrad in 1928, and on November 7, 1941, it was sunk by the Germans near the coast of Crimea.
-The death toll was different estimates, from 3000 to 4500 people.
-On the ship were several thousand wounded soldiers and evacuated citizens, including the staff of 23 military and civilian hospitals, the leadership of the pioneer camp and part of the party leadership of the Crimea.
-The loading of the evacuees was in a hurry, and their exact number is not known.
-There is a version that the cause of this maritime disaster was the criminal errors of the command Black Sea Fleet.
-The crowded motor ship, instead of making the transition to the Caucasian, was sent by the command to Yalta.
+This passenger and cargo ship of the Adzharia type was built at the Baltic Shipyard in Leningrad in 1928, and on November 7, 1941, it was sunk by the Germans near the coast of Crimea.
+The death toll was according to different estimates, from 3000 to 4500 people.
+On the ship there were several thousand wounded soldiers and evacuated citizens, including personnel from 23 military and civilian hospitals, the leadership of the pioneer camp and part of the party leadership of Crimea.
+The loading of evacuees was in a hurry, and their exact number is not known.
+There is a version that the cause of this naval disaster was criminal mistakes of the command Black Sea Fleet.
+The overcrowded ship, instead of making the transition to the Caucasus, was sent by the command to Yalta.

 3

-A cargo ship built in Oslo, Norway, launched on 4 April 1940.
-It was confiscated by the Germans after Norway was occupied by Germany.
+The cargo ship, built in Oslo, Norway, was launched on April 4, 1940.
+It was confiscated by the Germans after the occupation of Norway by Germany.
 At first it was used as a conditional target for training the crews of German submarines.
 Later, the ship took part in the evacuation of people by sea from the advancing Red Army.
-It was armed with cannons.
-This ship managed to make four trips, in which 19,785 people were evacuated.
-On the night of April 16, 1945, the ship making the fifth trip was torpedoed by the Soviet submarine L-3, after which the Goya sank in the Baltic Sea.
+It was armed with military cannons.
+This ship managed to make four trips, during which 19,785 people were evacuated.
+On the night of April 16, 1945, the ship, making its fifth voyage, was torpedoed by the Soviet submarine L-3, after which the Goya sank in the Baltic Sea.
 More than 6,900 people died in the disaster.

 2